 - Noise and mess: Their nocturnal nature can disrupt your sleep and create unsanitary conditions.

-Confirming You Have A Field Mouse
+Confirming You Have a Field Mouse

-Safely Removing The Mouse
+Safely Removing the Mouse

 Humane Traps